pendulum-project/statime/validation/24-11-2023-boundary-clock/report.md

 For each test, all machines were turned on in their respective configuration, and the entire setup was then given at least 2 hours to fully stabilize.
 Then the time difference between the grandmaster and the i210 were measured every second over a time period of 2 hours.

 For this data we then calculated both the mean and the sample standard deviation.
-The mean represents a measure of assymetry in the setup, and will be ignored in the rest of this text as it can be easily corrected for.
+The mean represents a measure of asymetry in the setup, and will be ignored in the rest of this text as it can be easily corrected for.
 The sample standard deviation provides us with a measure of the quality of the synchronization.

 ## Results